 I was never much of a reader growing up, but nowadays I make it a priority to read more.
 The following table is a list of books I have read overtime and my general feelings towards them.
+However, this is not a comprehensive list and some books simply have not been added.
 If you have a certain book you would like to recommend to me, please email me at the address displayed on my about page.

 Books I’m currently reading are highlighted in yellow and my progress is tracked by a progress bar.